UK Citizenship / Naturalisation

 EEA applicants for UK citizenship

-Instead, they can apply for UK permanent residence through EEA law.
-This, however, is not 100 % mandatory but it can help a citizenship application.
+Instead, they need to apply for UK permanent residence through EEA law.
+Or they can apply for Settled Status.

 Either way, EEA applicants and their family members need to be living in the UK for 6 years in total.
-The first 5 years are to be granted permanent residence or to be deemed eligible for permanent residence.
+The first 5 years are to be granted Settled Status or permanent residence.
 Then, the remaining 1 year is required between permanent residence and UK citizenship.

 Absences from the UK in the qualifying period

 The main residence requirement for citizenship is that the applicant has been living in the UK throughout the qualifying period.
 All absences from the UK need to be declared in the application.
-The UK Border Agency will of course disregard short absences for annual leave every year or for business trips.
+The Home Office will of course disregard short absences for annual leave every year or for business trips.